-HEALTHY SCHOOLS, HEALTHY YOUTH FY 2015 APPROPRIATIONS FACT SHEET CENTERS FOR DISEASE CONTROL AND PREVENTION
+HEALTHY SCHOOLS, HEALTHY YOUTH FY 2016 APPROPRIATIONS FACT SHEET CENTERS FOR DISEASE CONTROL AND PREVENTION

-FY2014 President's 2015 Budget FY2015 \$15,383,000 \$15,424,000 \$19,900,000
+FY2015 President's 2016 Budget FY2016 \$15,383,000 \$15,424,000 \$15,424,000

 Reversing the obesity epidemic requires a long-term, well-coordinated approach to reach young people where they live, learn and play-and schools have an especially important role.
 The proposed increase will enable more states to establish or increase strategic school health efforts to help fight the obesity epidemic among children.
+Additional funds will also help states improve the management of chronic conditions such as asthma and diabetes in the school setting.
 Each school day is an opportunity for the nation's 56 million students to learn about their health and practice the skills that promote healthy behaviors.